When involved in a divorce, choose West Michigan Appraisal to provide a realistic value of real estate to be divided.

-Divorce settlements involve many decisions, including "Who gets the house".
-There are generally two options when discussing the shared residence - it can be put on the market and the proceeds split, or one party can "buy out" the other.
-In either case, one or both parties would be wise to commission an appraisal of the shared real estate.
+We know that divorce can be very difficult.
+There are countless choices that have to be resolved, including what's going to happen to the house.
+There are generally two choices regarding real estate - it can be put up for sale and the proceeds split, or one party can "buy out" the other.
+In either case, one or both parties should order an appraisal of the shared real estate.

-Contact us if your needs include an appraisal dealing with a divorce or other division of assets.
+Contact us West Michigan Appraisal is at your service if you need an appraisal for the purposes of a divorce or other separation of assets.

-MI attorneys and accountants rely on our analysis when ascertaining real property values for estates, divorces, or other disputes where it is material.
-We have a great deal of expertise working with everyone involved and are standing by to assist your needs.
-We provide appraisal documents for courts or various agencies that meet or exceed their requirements.
+Attorneys in MI and accountants rely on our appraisals when calculating real property values for estates, divorces, or other disputes needing a value opinion.
+We have a great deal of expertise dealing with all the parties involved and We understand their needs and are accustomed to dealing with all parties involved.
+We create appraisal reports for courts or various agencies that meet or exceed their requirements.

-As a lawyer representing a client in a divorce, your case's evidence typically necessitates an appraisal to ascertain fair market value for the residential real estate involved.
-A lot of the time the divorce date may not be the same as the date you ordered the appraisal.
-We're versed in the processes and the effort needed to complete a retroactive appraisal that has an effective date and Fair Market Value estimate that matches the date of divorce.
-For each divorce appraisal we are hired to do we remain cognizant of the fact that they need to be handled with the utmost care.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) dictates confidentiality, resulting in the utmost discretion.
+For lawyers dealing with a divorce, your case's material facts often requires an appraisal to determine fair market value for the residential real estate involved.
+A great deal of the time the divorce date may not be the same as the date you ordered the appraisal.
+We are familiar with the techniques and what it entails to perform a retroactive appraisal that has an effective date and Fair Market Value opinion matching the date of divorce.
+We work on many divorce appraisals and we understand that they require prudence with the utmost care.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which compels us to keep the highest degree of confidentiality, resulting in the utmost discretion.